 This means keeping things short, sweet and providing everything they need to effectively publish your story without having to come back to you with a long list of questions.

+If you want to maximise your press release chances of success it's important to fully understand the press release process.
 Common outreach mistakes like including a spam sounding subject line can decrease email open rates.
 This in turn can affect long-term relationships with media contacts as they could start thinking of you as a spammer.

 You sent the release as an attachment